GeyserMC/GeyserWebsite/wiki/other/rainbow.md

 Generally, you use Rainbow as follows:

-1. Set up a Java Edition 26.1 client, with Fabric installed, and ensure that Rainbow is present on your client.
+1. Set up a Java Edition 26.2 client, with Fabric installed, and ensure that Rainbow is present on your client.
 2. Join a world or server of choice and make sure all the necessary resource packs are loaded.
 Then, run `/rainbow create <pack name>`, with `<pack name>` replaced with the name of your resource pack on Bedrock Edition.
 3. You can then start converting (or "mapping") custom content to be exported in your Bedrock resource pack.
 You can find a full list of ways to map custom content below.
 4. Run `/rainbow finish` to finish your conversion.
 Rainbow will then output the generated resource pack and additional files to `.minecraft/rainbow/<pack name>`.
 You can click the `Wrote pack to disk` message in chat to open that folder.
-5. In this folder, you'll find 5 important files/folders:
+5. In this folder, you'll find 4 important files/folders:
-    - `custom-skulls.yml`: put this in Geyser's config folder.
-These are the exported player skulls.
-The file may already exist in Geyser's config folder, be careful with overwriting it!
     - `custom_mappings`: you need to put the files in here in the `custom_mappings` folder in Geyser's config folder.
 These are the generated Geyser mappings.
     - `pack.zip`: this is the generated resource pack for Bedrock Edition.
 You need to put this file in the `packs` folder in Geyser's config folder.
     - `lang`: you need to put all files in this folder in the `locales/overrides` folder in Geyser's config folder.